ByAUJay

 Emerging best practices in 2025 validator pricing

-With EigenLayer Rewards v2, negotiate per‑AVS operator fee splits based on workload and slash risks; don’t let AVS economics blur base ETH staking commission. (docs.eigencloud.xyz) -
+With EigenLayer Rewards v2, you can negotiate fee splits for each AVS operator based on their workload and the risks of slashing.
+Make sure to keep the economics of AVS distinct from the base ETH staking commission. (docs.eigencloud.xyz)

 What to put in your RFP (copy/paste checklist)